CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 1. There can be a different definition of data by each partition.
 2. Data can be moved from one processing complex to another with impunity.

+## Process models in enviroment in inmon
+The data designer must undestand the applicability and the limitations of those techniques.
+Process model applies only to the operational level.

+There are many contexts and environments in which a process models is invaluable; for example, when you buildin the data mart level.
+However, `the process model assumes that a set of known processing requirements exists a priori; such an assupmption can be made but those assumptions do not hold for the data warehouse level`.

 # Solutions